damianolodi/damNotes/content/python/99-other-libraries.md

 ### Sys

--   `sys.version` → contain python version installed on the machine
+-   `sys.version` &rarr; contain python version installed on the machine

--   `sys.executable` → contain information about the interpreter used
+-   `sys.executable` &rarr; contain information about the interpreter used